An Introduction to Geometric Topology: Introduction

 \begin{oss} Let $T=\matC/_\Gamma$ be a flat torus.
 Every translation $z \mapsto z +w$ in $\matC$ commutes with $\Gamma$ and hence descends to an isometry of $T$.
 Therefore the isometry group $\Iso^+(T)$ is not discrete: every flat torus is \emph{homogeneous}, \emph{i.e.}~for every pair of points $x,y \in T$ there is an isometry sending $x$ to $y$. \end{oss}

 \begin{oss} Let $T=\matC/_\Gamma$ be a flat torus.
 Every non-trivial element $\gamma\in\pi_1(T)$ is represented by a closed geodesic, unique up to translations.
+Its counterimage in $\matC$ consists of parallel lines whose slope depends only on $\gamma$.
 The geodesic is simple if and only if $\gamma$ is primitive. \end{oss}